Salman of Saudi Arabia: Crown Prince

-King of Saudi Arabia
+Reign

 On 23 January 2015, Salman, aged 79, inherited the throne after his half-brother Abdullah died of pneumonia at the age of 90.
 The new king issued a statement which read "His Highness Salman bin Abdulaziz Al Saud and all members of the family and the nation mourn Custodian of the Two Holy Mosques King Abdullah bin Abdulaziz, who passed away at exactly 1 am this morning."
 He appointed his younger half-brother, Muqrin bin Abdulaziz, as Crown Prince.

 After coming to power, Salman reshuffled the cabinet on 30 January 2015.
 Khalid bin Ali bin Abdullah al-Humaidan was made the intelligence chief.
 Prince Bandar bin Sultan was removed from his post in the security council and the adviser to the monarch was also removed as were the former monarch's sons Turki as governor of Riyadh and Mishaal as governor of Mecca.
 Ali al-Naimi remained the minister of petroleum and mineral resources, as did Saud al-Faisal of the Ministry of Foreign Affairs and Ibrahim Al-Assaf as finance minister.
 Salman also "gave a bonus of two months' salary to all Saudi state employees and military personnel", including pensioners and students, while also asking citizens to "not forget me in your prayers".

 In February 2015, Prince Salman received Charles, Prince of Wales, during his six-day tour in the Middle East.
 They "exchanged cordial talks and reviewed bilateral relations" between the countries.

 In April 2021, Prince Mishaal bin Majid Al Saud, who has been the governor of Jeddah since 1997, was appointed as adviser to King Salman with the rank of minister.